 In order to keep from cutting myself every time I thumb through my apps, I taped a giant piece of anti-glare film over the glass.
 It’s frustrating to see all my precious little applications living behind a terrible-looking screen—and it’s really difficult to navigate.
 But I can still use it and—in a typical deranged Apple-fan fashion—I’m just happy that I still have my iPhone, in spite of its not being pretty anymore.

 Seeing as I’d rather tape my iPhone up like an electronic mummy than exchange it for something else, it’s clear that I’ve got a bit of an addiction.
 And it’s not an addiction that’s limited to Americans alone.
-A lot of iPhone App developers are turning to localization as a strategy to further increase their sales abroad, a sign that foreign consumers also suffer an unhealthy dependence on their beloved apps.
+A lot of developers of iPhone apps are turning to localization as a strategy to further increase their sales abroad, a sign that foreign consumers also suffer an unhealthy dependence on their beloved apps.

 As early as February 2009, back when only a few apps had been fully localized, I came across Mike Bernardo’s call for localization services on Twitter.
 Mike runs Green Volcano Software, where he has a great vision for localizing their highly-rated iPhone application, Flickit.
 This app enables Flickr users without native English skills to enjoy a better photo sharing experience—better, in fact, than using the official Flickr.com iPhone App itself.

 From working with Mike, I’ve learned a lot about localizing iPhone apps, and I’d just like to share a few tips with the developers out there who are considering localization as a strategy to increase revenue.

 Which languages should I localize into?